missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 "The most effective debugging tool is still careful thought, coupled with judiciously placed print statements" — Brian Kernighan, _Unix for Beginners_.

-A fist approach to debug a program is to add print statements around where you have detected the problem, and keep iterating until you have extracted enough information to understand what is responsible for the issue.
+A first approach to debug a program is to add print statements around where you have detected the problem, and keep iterating until you have extracted enough information to understand what is responsible for the issue.

 A second approach is to use logging in your program, instead of ad hoc print statements.
 Logging is better than regular print statements for several reasons: